UpadhyayAnurag/Java_Notes/README.md

 JRE(Java Runtime Environment) consists of JVM(Java Virtual Machine) + Other Libraries.

 JDK(Java Development Kit) has JRE.
 JRE has JVM & Libraries.

-			or
+	or we can say,

 JVM = the engine that runs Java bytecode.

 JRE = JVM + standard libraries → what you need to run Java programs.